Intermodal Transport of Goods in the European Union

 Separate study load for individual educational activities:

-Preparation for the final exam: 47 hours
+Preparation for the written final exam: 40 hours

 Language whose command is required to complete the course